 Honestly, I wish he’d seen a graphic label somewhere as a teen.
 Maybe the old coot would still be around.

-I never took up smoking.
+up smoking.
 I did breathe a lot of second-hand smoke, much of it sitting under a pine in the front yard of the family house on Parish Street in Dothan, Alabama.

 Daddy and Mr. McAllister, the neighbor across the street, met outside in the cool of summer evenings and smoked and told stories.
 Owls hooted in the woods.
 The tips of cigarettes looked like soldering irons.

 Smoking would have been easy for me, since lots of folks around used tobacco products of some sort.
 My debonair uncle John smoked.
 He would later die of lung cancer.
 My granddaddy dipped snuff.
 You could always locate Bill McCrory’s Dodge in a parking lot by simply finding the truck with brown spit stains on the door.